rjseymour66/rjseymour66.github.io/content/bash/scripting/variables.md

 echo ${SERVERS[@]}          # (empty)
 ```

-Removing an element leaves a gap in the index — the remaining elements do not shift.
+Removing an element leaves a gap in the index.
+The remaining elements do not shift.
 If your code iterates by index, account for the missing slot.
 Iterating with `"${SERVERS[@]}"` skips empty slots automatically.

 To remove an element and repack the array into contiguous indices, reassign it: